apache/zeppelin/docs/setup/security/http_security_headers.md

 The HTTP X-XSS-Protection response header is a feature of Internet Explorer, Chrome and Safari Web browsers that initiates configured action when they detect reflected cross-site scripting (XSS) attacks.

-The following properties needs to be updated in the zeppelin-site.xml in order to set X-XSS-PROTECTION header.
+The following property needs to be updated in the zeppelin-site.xml in order to set X-XSS-PROTECTION header.

 ```
 <property>